skdreier/State_legitimacy/README.md

 This repository contains the replication material for "Institutional legitimacy in sub-Saharan Africa," which is forthcoming in Democratization (2019).

 ## Authors
-Sarah Dreier and Milli Lake.
+Sarah K. Dreier and Milli Lake.

 ## Recode and prepare data